ERC725Alliance/erc725.js/README.md

 erc725 = new ERC725(schema, '0x0adf8ce0fe...', { provider:graphProvider, type: 'ApolloClient' })
 ```

-**Now create a new instance of the ERC725 class with associated schema, contract address, and provider.**
+**Create a new instance of the ERC725 class with associated schema, contract address, and provider.**

 *With provider as described above*
 ```js